iturdikulov/notes/Thunderbird.md

 all-in-one email client, plus it's open-source and now have mobile clients.

 Actual shortcuts and main features aviable in thunderbird documentation [^2].
+Modifier keys are the Ctrl-key on Windows and Linux, and the Cmd-key on Mac OS devices.
+This guide uses Ctrl, and Mac users need to replace it with Cmd whenever it is used to make the shortcut work on their devices.

+## The most useful shortcuts

+- Get new messages::`F5/S-F5`
+- Send message::`C-CR/C-S-CR`
+- Create a new message::`C-n`
+- Forward a message::`C-l`
+- Reply to message::`C-r`
+- Add tags to messages::`[0..5]`
+- Remove tags::`0`
+- Mark as Junk::`j/s-j`
+- Go to next/prev unread message::`n/p`
+- Display the message source::`C-u`
+- Contacts tab::`C-2`
+- New contact::`C-n`
+- Calendar tab::`C-3`
+- Tasks tab::`C-4`
+- Create new event::`C-i`
+- Create new task::`C-d`

 ## References